taskforcesh/bullmq/docs/gitbook/guide/jobs/repeatable.md

 ```

 {% hint style="warning" %}
-As you may noticed, repeat strategy setting should be provided in queue and worker classes, in order to work as intended.
+As you may notice, repeat strategy setting should be provided in queue and worker classes, in order to work as intended.
+{% endhint %}

+{% hint style="info" %}
+Repeat strategy function receives an optional jobName parameter as the 3rd one.
 {% endhint %}